 also show up.
 Windows will not read an Ext4

-This approach entails connecting to the Raspberry Pi over a network
+This approach entails connecting to the Raspberry Pi over the local

 ssh service is

 not enabled in Raspbian Buster.
 But, this is easily

 remedied.
 If there is a file named